joelczk/writeups/HTB/Knife.md

 james@knife:~$ cat user.txt
 cat user.txt
 ```

+### Spawning a root shell
-However, we have not discovered the system flag yet!
+However, we have not discovered the root flag yet!
 However, we noticed something interesting when we run ```sudo -l```.
 The command ```/usr/bin/kniife``` allows any user to execute with root privileges, without the need for any password.
 ```code
 james@knife:~$ sudo -l
 sudo -l